MAvis-DTU/02182-MAvis-Code-Handout/README.md

 3. Select the appropriate python version

 ### Adding pip packages
-To ensure packages are installed when building or rebuilding the devcontainer, add wanted pip packages to the [.devcontainer/requirements.searchclient.txt](.devcontainer/requirements.searchclient.txt) file and rebuild the container (vscode command `Dev Containers: Rebuild Container`).
+To ensure packages are installed when building or rebuilding the devcontainer, add wanted pip packages to the [.devcontainer/requirements.txt](.devcontainer/requirements.txt) file and rebuild the container (vscode command `Dev Containers: Rebuild Container`).

-### (Mac/Arch) changing the resolution of the virtual environment
+### (noVNC) changing the resolution of the virtual environment
 1. Open [.devcontainer/docker-compose.yml](.devcontainer/docker-compose.yml)
 2. Adjust the `DISPLAY_WIDTH` and `DISPLAY_HEIGHT` environment variables to your preference
 3. Rebuild the devcontainer